 How far in advance should I start looking at wedding invitation styles?

 Let’s backtrack just a bit.
 You’ll want to give yourself ample time to check out the huge selection of invitations available and find the style that best fits your wedding’s theme and color scheme.
-Starting about six months before your big day, we recommend reading reviews of stationers on a site like WeddingWire, then visiting a few to see their offerings.
+Starting about six months before your big day, we recommend browsing online stationers or reading reviews of local stationers on a site like WeddingWire, then visiting a few to see their offerings.
 This will give you enough time to proofread and order your invitations, as well as enlist a calligrapher to address the envelopes, if desired.
 Calligraphers do tend to book up quickly, so it’s best to hire one sooner rather than later.

 What should I include in my wedding invitations?